Working at PDS

 The school selects highly qualified and motivated life-long learners who are eager to instruct and mentor based on educational research and for whom our Christian principles are a good fit.

-Presbyterian Day School seeks qualified candidates to teach 5th Grade English/Language Arts for the 2024–2025 school year.
-The candidate should have a passion for teaching elementary boys, understand strategies which address the unique learning needs of boys, and be committed to a learning environment that fosters creativity and promotes critical thinking skills.
-The candidate should have a strong desire to engage with fifth-grade boys on a daily basis, encouraging them not only academically but also socially, emotionally, and spiritually.
-Previous experience using reading and writing workshops within the classroom setting is ideal.
+Presbyterian Day School seeks a qualified candidate to teach 4th grade math for the 2025–2026 school year.
+The candidate should have a passion for teaching elementary boys, understand strategies that address the unique learning styles of boys, and be committed to a learning environment that fosters creativity and promotes critical thinking skills.
+The candidate should have a strong desire to engage with fourth-grade boys on a daily basis, encouraging them not only academically but also socially, emotionally, and spiritually.

 The successful candidate will possess both skills and experience in the following areas: